System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 To evaluate the effect of optimized pair-wise LJ parameters we compared the CTPOL model without any LJ parameterization (CTPOL) to the CTPOL model with LJ parameterization (opt-CTPOL).
 From Figure \ref{fig:MD-rmsd}, it may appear that such optimization has little effect, and in fact may slightly worsen the overall structure due to the higher RMSD of the backbone.
 However, while both models preserve the interaction center much better than OPLS-AA and opt-OPLS-AA, opt-CTPOL appears to produce a much more stable binding domain than CTPOL.
 This can be seen when we recompute RMSD after varying the initial conditions.
 To test the impact of initial conditions, we ran 40 independent 1ns long simulations, with the initial frame randomly chosen from a 4 ns MD simulation and random initial velocities.
-These are reasonable initial conditions that should exhibit similar behaviour, as they are taken from a simulation.
-Figure \ref{fig:ctpol_rmsd} shows that while the 40 ns trajectory of CTPOL using the crystal structure as starting point is more or less stable, when running simulations from different initial conditions, this stability is not guaranteed, as seen from the spikes in RMSD.
+These are reasonable initial conditions that should exhibit similar behavior, as they are taken from a simulation.
+Figure \ref{fig:ctpol_rmsd} shows that the 40 ns trajectory of CTPOL using the NMR structure as the starting point is more or less stable.
+However, when running simulations from different initial conditions, this stability is not guaranteed, as seen from the spikes in RMSD.
 On the other hand, opt-CTPOL appears to be stable for all initial conditions.

-A reason for this is the abnormal charge transfers to Zinc in CTPOL as seen in Figure \ref{fig:ct_vs_time}.
-This occurs around the same time as the binding domain fluctuations in Figure \ref{fig:ctpol_rmsd} .
-A closer inspection of the distances between Zinc and coordinating nitrogens (Figure \ref{fig:ct_dists_v_time}) reveals that these fluctuations are perfectly correlated with these distances.
+A reason for this is the abnormal charge transfers to Zn\ch{^{2+}} in CTPOL as seen in Figure \ref{fig:ct_vs_time}.
+This occurs around the same time as the binding domain fluctuations in Figure \ref{fig:ctpol_rmsd}.
+A closer inspection of the distances between Zn\ch{^{2+}} and coordinating nitrogens (Figure \ref{fig:ct_dists_v_time}) reveals that these fluctuations are perfectly correlated with these distances.
 As the binding site breaks down, the coordinating histidines containing these nitrogens move far away, as much as 9 {\AA} away, but the sulfurs remain in close proximity at all times.
-At such distances, the charge transfer contribution of the nitrogens drop to zero, and the only contribution are from the sulfurs, and hence the lower total charge transfer.
+At such distances, the charge transfer contribution of the nitrogens drops to zero, and the only contribution is from the sulfurs, and hence the lower total charge transfer.
 However, opt-CTPOL appears to have no such fluctuation in either the 40 ns or 40 $\times$ 1 ns trajectories.

 These unfolding events within 1ns occur about 20\% of the time for CTPOL, thus making CTPOL without LJ-optimization unreliable.

 \FloatBarrier